Unidocs1/sphinx_repo_manager/source/platform/install_onprem.rst

 It is recommended that AcceleratXR be installed within a dedicated namespace within Kubernetes.

 .. code-block:: bash
-   :linenos:

    kubectl create axr-demo-v1

-In the above example we create a namespace called `axr-demo-v1`.
+In the above example we create a namespace called ``axr-demo-v1``.
 This namespace will contain all of the platform's resources.

 Install Command